-I am going to diverge from my normal approach where I put the bottom line on top.
+I am going to diverge from my normal approach, where I put the bottom line on top.
 This time, I am putting the bottom line on the bottom.
 You will have to carefully read a disjointed set of thoughts building to a conclusion to understand why I started writing this.
 NUMBER 7 WILL SHOCK YOU.

 Attention is All You Need

-The world changed back in 2017 with the publishing of the paper, “Attention is All You Need”, by Vaswani et al, but the world didn’t know it yet.
+The world changed back in 2017 with the publication of the paper “Attention is All You Need”, by Vaswani et al, but the world didn’t know it yet.
 The paper introduced the Transformer model.
 The T in ChatGPT, well the capital T. The paper describes a novel neural network architecture that has since become the foundation for many state-of-the-art natural language processing (NLP) models, including BERT, GPT, and their successors.
 Do you even remember what you were doing in 2017?
 Thanks to keeping a blog, I am able to use my blog as a second brain and remember.
 I built a naive image classification algorithm to detect hotdogs or not hotdogs from video and I also went back to college to get a mathematics degree.
 I wanted to learn the math behind AI, why it worked, and how I could be a part of the tsunami.

 “The next breakthrough in AI tech will not take six years to break through.”Hans Scharler